 You should ensure that you stay up to date with the current capabilities of attackers who might try to compromise password systems.
 You should also consider advice from other sources, such as the National Cyber Security Centre (NCSC) and GetSafeOnline.

 Guidance on passwords from the NCSC:

+- NCSC passwords guidance collection

-- Passwords: simplifying your approach C - Using passwords to protect your data I
+- Passwords: updating your approach 🗗

+- Using passwords to protect your data from the NCSC small business guide

 Guidance on passwords from GetSafeOnline: